strongjz/devsecopspipeline/README.md

 Stages for Code pipeline

-Build - Build golang example applications
+Build - Build golang example applications, in a docker container and stores it in the AWS ECR

-Test
+Test - runs any tests in the golang example applications

-Deploy
+Deploy - deploys

 ### Immutable Tags - AWS ECR